1. Learning

 “Two pink lines.
 I can’t believe it!”
 Even before the fact that you are pregnant sinks in, your mind is already racing ahead.
 When should my child start school?
 Which school should I send my child to?
 Should I sign up right now?

-What makes a high-quality pre-primary or kindergarten program
+What a high-quality pre-primary program actually looks like

+Emotional readiness is the foundation of all learning.
 It is the game-changer when it comes to learning.
 For a tree to grow, we first need to prepare the soil before we plant the seeds.
 Similarly, for a child to learn, we must first prepare the child’s mind.
-Only a mind that is calm and composed is ready to focus and learn.
-If a child is agitated or emotionally charged, their thinking brain is not working efficiently, and they will not be able to learn effectively.
+Only a calm and composed mind is ready to focus and learn.
+If a child is agitated or emotionally charged, their brain does not function efficiently and effectively.

-• The teacher is caring and responsive to the child’s needs.
+• Is caring and responsive to the child’s needs.

-• She supports them as necessary to help them learn, even when they make mistakes.
+• Will support them as necessary to help them learn, even when they make mistakes.

 Child’s emotional regulation

-Regardless of how loving and caring the school or home environment is, on any given day, the child is likely to experience a range of emotions, from happiness to sadness, anger, disappointment, or even scared.
-During these moments of intense emotions, the child needs to be able to regulate their emotions so they can return to a state of mind that allows them to focus and learn.
-Hence, we need to equip the child with tools that will help them regulate their emotions, such as being able to identify and name their feelings, breathing exercises, and mindfulness activities that will help calm the mind.
+Regardless of how loving and caring the school or home environment is, on any given day, a child is likely to experience a range of emotions, from happiness to sadness, anger, disappointment, or even scared.
+During these moments of intense emotions, the child needs to learn to regulate their emotions so they can return to a state of mind that allows them to focus and learn.

-A child this age is full of wonder.
-They are so curious about the world around them.
+A child this age is full of wonder and so curious about the world around them.
 They learn best through play.
-A high-quality pre-primary program:

 • Encourages the child’s curiosity and allows them to explore and experiment.

-• Engages children through lots of play and hands-on activities, questions, and discussions.
+• Engages them through lots of play and hands-on activities, questions, and discussions.

 • Encourages creativity, critical thinking, logical reasoning, and problem-solving.